-Research published in The European Respiratory Journal offers hope for those battling excess weight along with sleep apnea.
-According to the study, CPAP use has been shown to help regulate the body’s production of these appetite-influencing hormones, helping those with OSA better manage their weight.
+Research published in the European Respiratory Journal shows CPAP can be effective for those battling excess weight along with sleep apnea.6 According to the study, CPAP use has been shown to help regulate the body's production of appetite-influencing hormones, helping those with OSA better manage their weight.6

-And CPAP doesn’t need a lot of time to provide weight-related benefits.
-The researchers say that levels of the hormones were shown to regulate just eight weeks after those with OSA began using CPAP therapy nightly.
+And CPAP therapy doesn't need a lot of time to provide weight-related benefits.6 The researchers say that levels of the hormones were shown to regulate just eight weeks after those with OSA began using CPAP therapy nightly.6

 Think you or a loved one may have sleep apnea?
-Take this quick risk assessment to better understand the disorder and learn what you should discuss with your doctor.
+Take this Philips Sleep Apnea quiz to better understand the sleep disorder and to help open discussions with your doctor.